-You can see three different pits and a museum, in which the chariot has been preserved.
-Two of the pits are small, one has barely been excavated, and it is the third pits whose images you know from magazines and TV.
-Lined up, you will see the Terracotta Army guarding the tomb.
+You can see three different pits and a museum, in which a chariot has been preserved.
+Two of the pits are small and in one of those, excavations are still ongoing.

 Unfortunately, since the Terracotta Warriors are so famous, you will have to share the site with thousands of tourists.
 Getting close to the warriors is not permitted and you have to fight with other visitors to see them at all.

-#3 Tandem bike on the city wall
+#2 Tandem bike on the city wall

 It took us a while to find our balance and we kept wobbling as we tried to go in a straight line.
 But once we got the hang of it, it was great fun.

 Riding a bike on Xian’s city wall is the best way to see it.
 It has a total length of almost 14 km and bikes are available for rent on top of the wall.
 You don’t have to go with a tandem bike if you don’t want to, they have regular bikes as well.

-#4 Xian’s Great Mosque
+#3 Xian’s Great Mosque

 All you will see is Chinese architecture, blending perfectly with Muslim traditions and conventions.
 The minaret is constructed in the shape of a pagoda, the roof tiles shine in a brilliant shade of turquoise.

-#5 Drum and Bell Tower
+#4 Drum and Bell Tower

 Drum and Bell Tower, located close to each other, were the first buildings I noticed when we drove into Xian.
 One of them is located inside a roundabout, while the other marks the entrance to Xian’s Night Market.